As explained in the page about the

 high employment levels and low inflation.
 The rapid growth

-comes from exporting more than is imported and raising GDP.
+comes from exporting more than is imported shifting demand to

 This leads to high employment.
 However, as production or